CyberMiles/tim-research/distributed_ledger_information_sharing_DLISh/distributed_ledger_information_sharing_DLISh.md

 ```

 Whilst the above 274 characters can be compressed to just 160 (using 4 character key assignment).
 One of the main advantages of creating a master list from a companies corpora of information is that **full length words will never be stored in plain text more than once**.
 As you can see from the above example the word Walkers appears 6 times in that short list.
 Now imagine an online market place which ships 3 million products per year and uses the word "Australia" on each consignment note.
-Compression of this one word will result in a saving of 30 million characters (stored on the blockchain) per year i.e. (Australia.length() * 3million) - (au01.length() * 3million))
+Compression of this one word will result in a saving of 30 million characters (stored on the blockchain) per year i.e. (Australia.length() * 3000000) - (au01.length() * 3000000))

+## Available keys

+It was hoped that further to using 4 character keys, additional compression (which could collapse duplicates i.e. aa22 -> a2) could take place.
+Unfortunately for that extra compression to exist the encoded data need to specify the start of a key.
+As it turns out when creating rules such as a key must start with 2 letters the potentially available keys (using 4 characters) is reduced to just 270 400 possibilities i.e. aa01 to ZZ99.

+If sticking to the rule that each key is 4 characters long (no additional compression), the amount of permutations exceeds 6 million (6 196 528).
+[A Python file](https://github.com/CyberMiles/tim-research/blob/master/distributed_ledger_information_sharing_DLISh/python/key_generation_testing.py) has been created so that you can try this our for yourself.

 ```